pnp/cli-microsoft365/docs/guides/adding-command.md

 }
 ```

-> **Important:** if you don't pass the error that occurred to the callback, in non-immersive mode, the CLI will exit with a 0 error code indicating a successful execution.
+> **Important:** if you don't pass the error that occurred to the callback, the CLI will exit with a 0 error code indicating a successful execution.
 If you use the CLI in a script, the script would continue executing which could lead to incorrect results.

 ### Defining command help